If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 Built-in Fanbase: Almost every TV show, musician or sports team has their fanatical fans.
 Those fans consume everything there is to do with the topic: podcasts, blogs, subreddits, and other online platforms.
 If you engage them, they will fanatically promote and discuss your material.

 Lots of Influencers: Besides the fan base to help comment and share your post, any pop culture phenomenon has influencers that run blogs, podcasts and online forums.
-Reality TV is a great candidate for The Datatainment Method because not only are there lots of people writing about the shows, but the contestants themselves are influencers that are generally very active on social media.
+Reality TV is a great candidate for The Datatainment Method for viral content because not only are there lots of people writing about the shows, but the contestants themselves are influencers that are generally very active on social media.
 They are well known enough to have solid followings, but not so well known that they’ll ignore you when you contact them.
 They went on Reality TV for a reason, often having to do with getting attention, so they’ll usually be more than helpful with promoting something as it is essentially promotion of themselves.

 It’s Unique: Most people writing about TV shows and music are focused solely on what’s happening on screen or with a particular artist, they are not really doing any kind of analysis.
 Your content being unique is going to help create “memory glue” for the reader and content that is more memorable gets shared more often.